Elkton prison in Columbiana Co. getting first batch of COVID-19 vaccines Monday

-ELKTON, Ohio (WKBN) – Staff at Elkton Federal Correctional Institution will start getting COVID-19 vaccines Monday.
+ELKTON, Ohio (WYTV) – Staff at Elkton Federal Correctional Institution will start getting COVID-19 vaccines Monday.

 Union president Joseph Mayle, who represents correctional officers in the AFGE Local 607, said the prison will get 200 doses.